 How to Evaluate a Web Designer

-Without industry standards and licenses this process can be hit or miss.
+When you are learning how to hire a web designer it may surprise you to learn there are no licenses and fluid industry standards.
 That doesn’t mean there is nothing you can do, but it does mean that without the proper background you might find it challenging to select the right one.
 Please understand that choosing a web designer based purely on price is probably the single largest mistake you can make in the selection process.
 Instead, you should use a variety of measures to evaluate a designer with the right set of skills, background, and experience.
 Here are some areas you will want to consider.

 Web Designer Background & Experience

 What is their educational background?
 Ideally, they possess a college degree in business, information systems, or computer science.
 I will probably get hate mail from graphic artists or anyone else that doesn’t fall into one of those narrowly defined fields, but the reality is without a foundation in technology and business.
 If you are hiring a web designer that doesn’t have both the technical and business skills to truly evaluate your needs you will find your finished project missing something in one of those two areas.